piyushjajoo/k8s-operators-course/README.md

 ## Share Your Project

 If you've completed the course and built an operator, we'd love to see it!
 Share your project on LinkedIn and tag [Piyush Jajoo](https://www.linkedin.com/in/pjajoo).
 I'll make my best effort in my free time to review your code and provide feedback.
+Please consider ⭐ing the project if you found it useful.

 ## Support